pascalandy/docker-stack-this/traefik_stack6/README.md

+## WORK IN PROGRESS

+2019-12-31

+This README is from https://github.com/pascalandy/docker-stack-this/tree/master/traefik_stack5

+---

 ## What is this?

 Using a **one-liner**, this docker stack will run many services (Traefik (with auth), Socat, Portainer, Nginx, Caddy, Whoami) in a straightforward copy-paste command.